uselagoon/lagoon-sync/README.md

 # Useful things
 ## Updating lagoon-sync

 It's possible to safely perform a cross-platform update of your lagoon-sync binary by running the `$ lagoon-sync selfUpdate` command.
 This will look for the latest release, then download the corresponding checksum and signature of the executable on GitHub, and verify its interity and authenticity before it performs the update.
 The binary used to perform the update will then replace itself (if succcssful) to the new version.
-If an error occurs then the update will roll-back to the previous stable version.
+If an error occurs then the update will roll back to the previous stable version.

 ```
 $ lagoon-sync selfUpdate